adityaraj5200/Spring-interview-QAs/Spring Questions.md

 ---

-## Q.46: What is @Configuration?
+## Q.46: What is `@Configuration`?
-**Answer:** Indicates that a class contains bean definitions.
+Indicates that a class contains bean definitions.
 It's processed by Spring to create and configure beans.

 ---

 ## Q.47: What is @Bean annotation?
-**Answer:** Indicates that a method produces a bean to be managed by the Spring container.
+Indicates that a method produces a bean to be managed by the Spring container.

 **Example:**
 ```java